liamrabe/liamrabe/README.md

 My current passion is backend programming with PHP.

 ### What am I working on at the moment?
-Right now I'm not working on any thing special but is always looking for fun projects to help with.
+Right now I'm not working on anything special but is always looking for fun projects to help with.

 ### How to reach me